Bye, Bye Bluebeard

 Bye, Bye Bluebeard is a Warner Brothers cartoon in the Merrie Melodies series released on October 21, 1949.
 The cartoon was directed by Arthur Davis and stars Porky Pig.
 The title is a play on the song "Bye Bye Blackbird".

-It is the final Looney Tunes entry directed by Davis before his animation unit was dissolved by Warner Bros.
+It is the final Looney Tunes entry directed by Davis before his animation unit was dissolved by Warner Bros and also a rare example of a Warner Brothers short in which a character (apparently) dies without a comic postscript (for example, reappearing as an angel or a ghost).